Unmanned combat aerial vehicle

 The drone supports BLOS operations through global satellite networks and attendant ground data terminals.

-Akinci is powered by two turboprop engines which can generate a power output of 450hp.
+Akinci is powered by two turboprop engines which can generate a power output of 450hp each.
 An option to install 750hp engines or locally made 240hp engines is also available.

-The unmanned vehicle will be able to cruise at a maximum speed of between 130k and 195k with an operational range of 5,000km and an endurance of up to 24 hours.
+The unmanned vehicle can achieve a cruise speed of 150kt and a maximum speed of 250kt with an operational range of 5,000km and an endurance of up to 20 hours.

-Operational altitude and maximum altitude of the UCAV will be 30,000ft and 40,000ft, respectively.
+Operational altitude and maximum altitude of the UCAV are 30,000ft and 40,000ft, respectively.